 Recently, I have not been blogging as much.
 One reason is because I been working on my master’s degree in Formational Leadership (emphasis on the heart and character of the leader), which requires a lot of it’s own writing and focus!
 But, a class I am taking right now and have been looking forward to for a while, is on Emotional and Cultural Intelligence.
 I have been looking forward to this class because I have come to recognize recently a couple of truths around emotional intelligence that I would like to share in this blog article.
-I believe what I am about to articulate addresses, perhaps, the single greatest crisis at the core of our current cultural issues.
+I believe what I am about to articulate, speaks to perhaps the single greatest crisis at the core of our current cultural issues.
 Let me state these two truths and then expand on them a little further:

 - The greatest current cultural, political, religious, societal, personal, family, organizational, leadership, ministry, social media crisis at present is a crisis of emotional intelligence.
 We are allowing our emotions to control us, divide us, and destroy us in many unhealthy ways.

 - I have come to realize that my most significant and personal regrets, failures, and mistakes in life, leadership, ministry, and relationships revolve around a lack of emotional intelligence, not so much spiritual depth or technical skill.
 The same is probably true for you too when you think about it!